 The castles are state managed so, in the land of the 35-hour-week, don’t expect them to be open before 9am or after 6.30 pm!
 In a sense, then, the walking is in many ways functional – a healthy prelude to get you into position for the day’s main activity and, to that effect, we include some short morning transfers to help you on your way.

 As usual, The Enlightened Traveller brings you the very best of accommodation to complement the trip every step of the way.
-With Loire Chateaux Walks 2023, you choose between hotel stay including six excellent dinners, or the same carefully-selected mix of characterful hotels on a bed and breakfast/B&B basis.
+With Loire Chateaux Walks 2024, you choose between commencing in Blois for the ten-night version, or in Amboise for the seven-nighter.

 We highly recommend you opt for our chambres d’hotes du charme in Tours on the ten-nighter – subject to availability!

-Both the seven and the ten-nighter tours that include dinners also offer the chance to enjoy a luxury 4-star hotel, whilst the B&B hotel option replaces the 4-star hotel with either a recently-refurbished 2-star hotel (which cannot gain 3-star status as it has no lift/elevator) or another charming guest house.
+Both the seven and the ten-night tour offer the chance to enjoy a luxury 4-star hotel subject to availability.
+If full, we replace it with a recently-refurbished 2-star hotel, which cannot gain 3-star status as it has no lift/elevator.
 Local dinner options abound where they are not included: you select according to taste and budget.

 Whilst responsible walking means wine drinking is not to be encouraged during the day, our tour dossier provides you with ample insight into the Region’s appellations that will enable you to make an informed choice at dinner as to what will best complement your evening meals.